 UNIQUE (passive) reduces the attack speed of nearby enemies by 20% within (1000 range)

 This is wonderful on heavy AD teams.
 Gives mana, cooldown reduction, armor, and a great passive for your team.
 The attack speed debuff is great for teams whose ADC is fed early.

 Unique(passive) your basic attacks steal r magic resist from the target and stacks up to 5 times.

 This gives you magic resist and attack speed along with magic damage.
 It's a really good item on nautilus and synergizes with your Titan's Wrath to deal out more damage over time and will make sure your not ignored in a team fight.
-It also adds to benefit the team by lowering the enemies magic resist similar to Abyssal Scepter.
+It also adds to benefit the team by lowering the enemies magic resist similar to Abyssal Mask.